Skip to content

 • Public Datasets: Videos from open-access databases for research or development.

-• Custom Captures: Videos you record yourself, tailored to specific needs or experiments.
+• Custom Captures: Videos you record yourself, customized to specific needs or experiments.

 Ensure that your video data covers the range of scenarios you’re interested in analyzing.
 For example, if you’re working on autonomous driving, you might need videos of different driving conditions and environments.